-In 1943 - ten years after painting the first image of Merciful Jesus in Vilnius and six years after the death of Sr. Faustina in Cracow - a fine painter, Adolf Hyła15, came to the Congregation of the Sisters of Our Lady of Mercy in Cracow Łagiewniki.
+Ten years after painting the first image of Merciful Jesus in Vilnius and six years after the death of Sr. Faustina in Cracow - a fine painter, Adolf Hyła15, came to the Congregation of the Sisters of Our Lady of Mercy in Cracow-Łagiewniki.
 He desired to paint some image as a gift for the monastic chapel as a token of gratitude for saving his family during the war.
 The Sisters suggested painting the image of the Merciful Jesus.

 They presented to the artist a pattern - a replica of the first image painted by Eugeniusz Kazimirowski in co-operation with Sr. Faustina.
 They also added its description from the Diary of Saint Faustina.
 Despite that, the artist completed the work according to his own idea.

-Because the size of the painting did not fit the altar in the Sisters' chapel, Mother Irena Krzyżanowska ordered another painting.
-In 1944 the painting was blessed by the Jesuit Father J. Andrasz and placed in the monastic chapel in Cracow where it has been worshipped until the present day.
+Because the size of the painting did not fit the altar in the Sisters' chapel, Mother Irena Krzyżanowska commissioned a second painting, which, consecrated by the Jesuit Father J. Andrasz (St. Faustina's confessor in Krakow), was placed in the monastic chapel in Krakow, where it is venerated to this day.